codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

   max-width="80%"
     %}

-On this screen you can:
+On this screen you can
- * Create a new team by clicking on the respective button on the top right
+ * create a new team by clicking on the respective button on the top right,
- * Search for a specific team by typing on the top left field
+ * search for a specific team by typing on the top left field, and
  * Edit a team by clicking on it and assigning people.

  You can only assign existing collaborators that were added in the *People* screen as explained in the first part of this page.